article banner

 // Implementation from lifecycle-viewmodel-ktx version 2.4.0 public val ViewModel.viewModelScope: CoroutineScope get() { val scope: CoroutineScope? = this.getTag(JOB_KEY) if (scope != null) { return scope } return setTagIfAbsent( JOB_KEY, CloseableCoroutineScope( SupervisorJob() + Dispatchers.Main.immediate ) ) } internal class CloseableCoroutineScope( context: CoroutineContext ) : Closeable, CoroutineScope { override val coroutineContext: CoroutineContext = context override fun close() { coroutineContext.cancel() } }

-Using viewModelScope and lifecycleScope is convenient and recommended if we do not need any special context as a part of our scope (like CoroutineExceptionHandler).
+Using viewModelScope and lifecycleScope is convenient and recommended if we don't need any special context as a part of our scope (like CoroutineExceptionHandler).
 This is why this approach is chosen by most Android applications.

 class ArticlesListViewModel( private val produceArticles: ProduceArticlesUseCase, ) : ViewModel() { private val _progressVisible = MutableStateFlow(false) val progressBarVisible: StateFlow<Boolean> = _progressVisible private val _articlesListState = MutableStateFlow<ArticlesListState>(Initial) val articlesListState: StateFlow<ArticlesListState> = _articlesListState fun onCreate() { viewModelScope.launch { _progressVisible.value = true val articles = produceArticles.produce() _articlesListState.value = ArticlesLoaded(articles) _progressVisible.value = false } } }